NYPL/digarch/staging/Archivist-Workstation-Processing.md

 * Attach the external hard drive or thumb drive to your workstation.

 <!--*Will need to add new language around SPEC updates*-->
-* Open SPEC and navigate to the object inventory of the associated collection for infor mation on the digital carriers being processed.
+* Open SPEC and navigate to the object inventory of the associated collection for information on the digital carriers being processed.

 * Note you may also need to update fields in individual SPEC object records at various points during processing.

 ## Arranging and Describing Files from a Workstation